UNLV-R-Working-Group/Lesson_1/Overview.md

 `[1] 1 2 3 4 5`

-An element of any array can be indexed by using brackets like so
+An element of any vector can be indexed by using brackets like so

 `> array_1[3]`